MattShannon/hts-demo-en-US-cmudict-aridity/README.rst

   - use 50 mceps (instead of 35) by default (MGCORDER)
   - don't use modulation spectrum-based generation by default (USEMSPF)

+- changes to the default settings in ``scripts/Config.pm.in``:

+  - use an MDL tuning factor of 0.6 for mgc stream (instead of 1.0) by default (may result in better quality speech)

 Some minor differences include:

 - it does not include a corpus of text data and speech data for training the